yashbedi/Trade-Stox/README.md

 # Trade-Stox
-A Small Trading App using Sockets.io using RKSV stock Api's
+A Small Trading App using WebSockets with RKSV stock Api's

 # Installation guideLines:
 - Clone the repo or Download the zip (Unzip it).